Neandertal (valley)

 The Neandertal was originally a limestone canyon widely known for its rugged scenery, waterfalls and caves.
 However, industrial quarrying during the 19th and 20th centuries removed most of the limestone and dramatically changed the shape of the valley.
 It was during such a quarrying operation that the bones of the original Neanderthal man were found in a cave known as Kleine Feldhofer Grotte.
 Neither the cave nor the cliff in which the bones were located still exist.

 During the 19th century, the valley was called Neanderhöhle (Neander's Cave) and, after 1850, Neanderthal.
 It was named after Joachim Neander, a 17th-century German pastor and hymnwriter.
 Neander is the Graeco-Roman translation of his family name Neumann; both names mean "new man".
 Neander lived in nearby Düsseldorf and loved the valley for giving him the inspiration for his compositions.
 Former names of the gorge were Das Gestein (The Boulders) and Das Hundsklipp (Cliff of dogs, perhaps in the sense of "Cliff of Beasts").

 In 1901, an orthographic reform in Germany changed the spelling of Thal (valley) to Tal.
 Scientific names, such as Homo neanderthalensis and Homo sapiens neanderthalensis for Neanderthal remained unchanged, because the laws of taxonomy retain the original spelling at the time of naming.
 However, Neanderthal station never changed its name to conform with the new German orthography and the modern Neanderthal Museum retains the original spelling.

 Excavations

-Since the initial discovery of the specimen of the valley, there have been additional excavations, wherein multiple artifacts and human skeletal fragments have been found.
-Excavations have found two cranial fragments that seem to fit onto the original Neandertal 1 calotte (bones of the cranial vault).
-Excavations performed in 1997 and 2000 found new human skeletal pieces.
-There are questions as to whether these remains are those of Neandertals.
-Two cranial pieces were unearthed: one, a left zygomatic and partial body and second, a right piece of temporal bone.
-These pieces appeared to fit the Neandertal 1 calotte perfectly, although these pieces are not specifically from Neandertals.
-These discoveries may or may not be attributable to the Neandertals but exhibit similar characteristics.
+Long after the initial discovery of the Neanderthal specimen from the valley, the discarded deposits from the cave were rediscovered and then excavated in 1997 and 2000.
+These excavations yielded multiple artifacts and human skeletal fragments.
+Two cranial fragments seem to fit onto the original Neandertal 1 calotte (bones of the cranial vault).
+Other pieces include bones or teeth from at least two other individuals, and DNA sequencing has confirmed that one of them was also a Neanderthal.
+They lived about 40,000 years ago.